scriptinator/foruxpvp.com/wiki/Debugging-Wurst-In-Eclipse/index.md

 ## Definitions:
 ### Look at the definitons for the second section
-### Vanilla-A completly unmodified version of Minecraft
+### Vanilla- A completely unmodified version of Minecraft

 ## Steps: